 Skin cancer on the scalp may take the form of growths such as ulcers, moles, and sores.
-These growths can change in appearance.
+These growths can change in color, size, and shape.
 Treatment options vary depending on the type of skin cancer.

 Skin cancer is the most common type of cancer in the United States.
 Skin cancer on the scalp may look like a mole, an ulcer, a sore, or another type of growth.
 Growths on the scalp can change in shape, color, or size and may itch or bleed, which may be concerning for skin cancer.